The Challenge in Quantifying Cybersecurity Risk

 In other words, they might be able to start understanding each other.

 The Immaturity of Asset Visibility

 Complying with the regulation’s required risk assessments, and managing cybersecurity in general, requires companies to have visibility into their assets, especially those that if compromised, would most impact the business, customers, and shareholders.
 Like Equifax and Facebook painfully demonstrated, information asset management at most companies is not very mature.
 It is hard to believe that if Equifax management understood that the business impact of a breach would have resulted in a loss of $4 billion, they would not have done whatever it took to apply that Apache patch.

 And today, of course, the Microsoft breach exposes at least 250,000 companies globally running non-cloud versions of Exchange and it is doubtful that any but a very small majority have any idea about which assets are at risk or what the value of those assets happens to be.

 Traditional Frameworks Making Matters Worse

-The beginnings of a risk assessment require an inventory of a company’s information assets and their associated business value, yet even businesses who have a solid understanding of their information assets have likely not quantified the impact of a loss of those assets due to a cyber breach.
+The beginnings of a risk assessment require an inventory of a company’s information assets and their associated business value, yet even businesses that have a solid understanding of their information assets have likely not quantified the impact of a loss of those assets due to a cyber breach.
 Traditional risk frameworks, while useful in providing guidance toward setting up a risk assessment are actually part of the problem.
 The risk framework process is tedious and the journey through the myriad of corporate subject matter experts can be difficult on a good day.
-There is also a heavy reliance on practitioner intuition and experience, industry lore and best practices.
+There is also a heavy reliance on practitioner intuition and experience, industry lore, and best practices.
 The tendency is to dither and debate not just the valuations themselves but the process that is required to get there.

-Due to these obstacles, most companies attempt a risk assessment only once a year or when they are forced to by regulations, audit requirements, compliance issues or by a third party.
+Due to these obstacles, most companies attempt a risk assessment only once a year or when they are forced to by regulations, audit requirements, compliance issues, or by a third party.